 - 390.35B-MED – Driver found driving a CMV under falsified or fraudulent medical certificate

 As mentioned in the table above, most violations related to discrepancies in Form and Manner have a lower weightage.
 These can be avoided by ensuring that all records are in compliance, and the driver diligently follows the ELD instructions.
-The violations with higher weightage however require more attention for proper compliance.

 - 395.22A – A driver found driving a CMV with a device that’s not registered with FMCSA.
 This violation falls under Incomplete/wrong log and attracts a severity weightage of 5.
 The best and the only way to avoid this violation is to ensure that the device you choose for your CMVs is from an FMCSA-approved registered ELD provider.
 You can see the list here.